MorganKryze/Athunas/docs/installation.md

 ## Build & Run

 - We use our `Makefile` to install the project dependencies.
+If you encounter any issue at this point, please check that `git` `pip` and `make` are installed correctly.

 ```bash
 make setup
 ```

-- (Optional) If and only if you did the wiring, you may try the demo.
+- If and only if you did the wiring, you may try the demo.

 ```bash
 make example